-- 1. Create the new flex family or new member of the flex family. - 2.
+- 1. Create the new flex family and any additional flex family members. - 2.
 Configure the development system so that you have easy access to the new asset types: - a.
 Enable the new asset types on all the Content Server sites on the development system. - b.
 Create Start Menu shortcuts for all the new asset types. - c.
 Put the new flex definition, flex parent definition, and attribute types on the Design tab. - d.
 Create a tab for your new flex parent and flex asset types. - 3.
 Create the flex attributes and design your attribute editors.
 For information about attribute editors, see Chapter 17, "Designing Attribute Editors." - 4.
 Create the flex filter assets. - 5.
 Create the flex parent definitions. - 6.
 Create the flex definitions. - 7.
 Create the flex parents. - 8.
+Create and assign icons that will represent the members of your flex family in the Dash interface.
+(The icons will be displayed in the "Type" column whenever a user performs a search or runs a tag.) - 9.
 Test your design by creating enough flex assets to examine the data structure that you have designed.
-(Procedures for creating assets are presented in the Content Server User's Guide.) - 9.
-Create templates for the flex assets, the flex member of the flex family.
-This step is described in Chapter 21, "Creating Template, CSElement, and SiteEntry Assets" and Chapter 24, "Coding Elements for Templates and CSElements." - 10.
+(Procedures for creating assets are presented in the Content Server Advanced Interface User's Guide.)

+- 10. Create templates for the flex assets, the flex member of the flex family.
+This step is described in Chapter 22, "Creating Template, CSElement, and SiteEntry Assets" and Chapter 25, "Coding Elements for Templates and CSElements." - 11.
 Move your asset types to other systems (management and delivery).
 This step is described in the Content Server Administrator's Guide.
-Before You Begin